 Preservation of Historic Winchester (PHW) founded- grassroots nonprofit spearheads preservation of numerous properties in Old Town.
 Promotes establishment of Historic District established in 1967.

 Patsy Cline (b.
 1932) elected to the Country Music Hall of Fame- local soda fountain waitress sings her way to Nashville and on to international fame even after tragic plane crash in 1963.
-Married on steps of home in downtown Winchester.
+Married on steps of home in downtown Winchester (now a public museum).
 Buried just outside Winchester.

 Joint Judicial Center dedicated- Winchester City and neighboring County of Frederick consolidate court facilities in new downtown building 14 years after contentious annexation.
 Spirit of cooperation is further strengthened in mid-1990’s with agreements that keep County offices in downtown Winchester.
-Numerous joint projects undertaken between the two local governments.
+Numerous other joint projects are undertaken between the two local governments in subsequent years.

-(Based upon chronology prepared by Rebecca Ebert at the Handley Archives and available at the Winchester-Frederick County Economic Development Website)
+(Based upon chronology prepared by Rebecca Ebert at the Handley Archives)